ValeLang/Vale/docs/VirtualThreads.md

 The only challenge is in determining how much stack space functions need, such as the above 184 bytes in the example.
 This needs to be determined *after* any optimizations happen, and is dependent on the target machine (x86, ARM, etc.) which means we can't use the more vanilla LLVM APIs.
 Some possible leads: MachineFrameInfo, TargetFrameLowering, and [hints from rustc](https://internals.rust-lang.org/t/how-to-let-rustc-compile-functions-with-segmented-stack/16380).
 In theory, it's possible, but worst case it might require forking LLVM.

-Luckily, stack switching won't be a problem, since we implemented it as part of the Separated FFI prototype.
+Luckily, stack switching won't be a problem, since we implemented it as part of the Fearless FFI prototype.
 We can also in theory reuse Go's context switching, or Google's cooperative OS thread switching mechanisms.

 # More Resources

-[User-space cooperative multitasking](https://brennan.io/2020/05/24/userspace-cooperative-multitasking/) (used for the separated FFI prototype, in fact)
+[User-space cooperative multitasking](https://brennan.io/2020/05/24/userspace-cooperative-multitasking/) (used for the faerless FFI prototype, in fact)

 [Achieving 5M persistent connections with Project Loom virtual threads](https://github.com/ebarlas/project-loom-c5m), some interesting comments about not liking async/await